Homemade Balsamic Glaze Recipe

 Where Did Balsamic Glaze Originate?

 Balsamic glaze can be traced back to certain regions of Italy.
-It’s traditionally made with regular balsamic vinegar, known as “Aceto Balsamico Tradizionale” that is typically aged for many years in wood barrels, much like wine.
+It’s traditionally made with regular balsamic vinegar, known as “Aceto Balsamico Tradizionale” which is typically aged for many years in wood barrels, much like wine.
 It is then prepared as a reduction until it becomes thicker and more like syrup.

 Tips for Perfecting Your Balsamic Glaze